.

 DISTANCE FROM MEDICAL CARE

-The nearest hospital is a clinic in Nauta and is approximately 30 kilometers (19 miles) from the site and one hour to reach by speedboat.
+The nearest hospital is a clinic in Nauta, approximately 30 kilometers (19 miles) from the site and one hour to reach by speedboat.
 The hospital in Iquitos is 130 kilometers (80 miles) from the site and takes approximately 3 hours to reach.
-If you have a chronic condition which could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.
+If you have a chronic condition that could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.

 DISEASES

-Diseases found in this region may include dengue fever, Zika virus, cholera, tuberculosis, filariasis, leishmaniasis, onchocerciasis, trypanosomiasis, schistosomiasis, strongyloidiasis, hepatitis, leptospirosis, chikunguya, polio, tick-borne encephalitis, plague, typhoid, and others.
-You can decrease your risk of most diseases above by avoiding mosquito bites, wearing protective clothing and shoes, practicing good hygiene, and drinking only bottled or filtered water when appropriate.
-Chloroquine-resistant malaria is endemic to the Peruvian Amazon and has been frequently reported along the route to Yarapa in towns such as Nauta.
+Diseases found in this region may include malaria, dengue fever, Zika virus, cholera, tuberculosis, filariasis, leishmaniasis, onchocerciasis, trypanosomiasis, schistosomiasis, strongyloidiasis, hepatitis, leptospirosis, chikungunya, polio, tick-borne encephalitis, plague, typhoid, and others.
+You can decrease your risk of most diseases by avoiding mosquito bites, wearing protective clothing and shoes, practicing good hygiene, and drinking only bottled or filtered water when appropriate.
+Chloroquine-resistant malaria is endemic to the Peruvian Amazon and has been frequently reported in towns such as Nauta.
 Rabies is present in the region and can be transmitted by stray dogs and bats.
 Whether you have been vaccinated or not, always avoid loose and stray dogs.
-The pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in event of a delay in treatment.
+The pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in the event of a delay in treatment.
 In addition, bites or scratches should be immediately and thoroughly washed with soap, clean water, and a topical povidone-iodine solution or ethanol.
-If you feel ill once you return from your trip, make sure you inform your doctor that you have recently returned from a tropical region.
+If you feel ill once you return from your trip, inform your doctor that you have recently returned from a tropical region.

-Please see the US Centers for Disease Control and Prevention (cdc.gov) or the World Health Organization (who.int) websites for more information on these conditions and how to avoid them.
+For more information on these conditions and how to avoid them, please visit the US Centers for Disease Control and Prevention (cdc.gov) or the World Health Organization (who.int) websites.

 COVID-19 DISEASE RISKS